epsilon537/boxlambda/_drafts/interconnect.markdown

 *Revised BoxLambda Architecture - Arty A7-100T Configuration.*

+Note that the shared bus is just another WBXBAR instance.
+A crossbar instance with one bus master port is equivalent to a shared bus instance with one bus master port.

 Two Dual Port Memories
 ----------------------
 In the modified BoxLambda Architecture I replaced the single Dual Port memory instance with two Dual Port instances: CMEM and DMEM.
 The two instances create a Harvard Architecture (see below).
-By making the memories Dual Port I allow simultaneous memory access from both the CPU and the DMA Controller.
+The RAMs are Dual Port to allow simultaneous memory access from both the CPU and the DMA Controller.

 Harvard vs. Von Neumann
 =======================